Is Gravity Forms not sending email from your site?

 Now we’ve checked all of your Gravity Forms email settings, we’ll go ahead and install the WP Mail SMTP plugin.

-WP Mail SMTP lets you easily use a 3rd party mailer service to authenticate your emails using DKIM, SPF records, or DMARC.
+WP Mail SMTP lets you easily use a 3rd party mailer service to authenticate your emails using DKIM, SPF, and DMARC.

 Need a hand setting up SMTP for Gravity Forms?